bryanthaboi/bois-club-light-controller/README.md

 A complete plugin called **Bois Club Light Controller** ships under [`streamdeck-plugin/`](./streamdeck-plugin/).

-**Easiest install (macOS or Windows):** double-click [`streamdeck-plugin/dist/com.boisclub.lightcontroller.streamDeckPlugin`](./streamdeck-plugin/dist/com.boisclub.lightcontroller.streamDeckPlugin).
-The Stream Deck app picks it up, prompts to install, and registers the plugin.
+**Easiest install (macOS or Windows):** download `com.boisclub.lightcontroller.streamDeckPlugin` from the [latest release](https://github.com/bryanthaboi/bois-club-light-controller/releases/latest) and double-click it.
+The Stream Deck app prompts to install and registers the plugin.

-**Script install (macOS):** `streamdeck-plugin/install-plugin.sh` — quits Stream Deck, copies the unpacked bundle into `~/Library/Application Support/com.elgato.StreamDeck/Plugins/`, and relaunches.
+**From source (macOS):** if you've cloned the repo, run `./streamdeck-plugin/build-plugin.sh` to package it locally, or `./streamdeck-plugin/install-plugin.sh` to copy the unpacked bundle straight into `~/Library/Application Support/com.elgato.StreamDeck/Plugins/` and relaunch Stream Deck.

 The plugin exposes 12 actions in 4 families: